-Students may choose their elective units from any other undergraduate degree (or equivalent) offered within the University.
+The remaining three units can be chosen from any other undergraduate degree (or equivalent) offered within the University.
 When choosing electives, normal pre-requisite requirements must be observed.

 Electives chosen from units offered by other Schools are subject to prior approval by the Head of School.
 Students will not be allowed to enrol in such units that include the same topics as any unit offered by the School.